Careers in Film

 The Graphic Artist designs graphic elements that may be used during production.
 This may include signs, posters, receipts, and other printed items that appear in the background of a scene.

-Illustrators create visual representations of the ideas communicated by the Production Designer.
-The Illustrator is also called a Concept Artist, as they visualize the concepts that the art and construction teams use to build sets.
+Concept Artists create visual representations of the ideas communicated by the Production Designer.
+They visualize the concepts that the art and construction teams use to build sets.

 The construction team builds sets, structures, and carries out renovations to existing structures to meet the needs of the production.